kjain0208/tocken_exchange/README.txt

 10)connect https://remix.ethereum.org to localhost(localhost address given by testrpc)
 11)connect metamask to the same localhost
 12)deploy "FuncToken.sol"
-13)open new cmd in extracted directory and run "npm run dev" 14)login into metamask with private key provided by metamask 15)now open new tab on chrome and open localhost provided by "npm run dev"
+13)copy the deployed address and paste it into "../tocken_exchange/src/config" 14)open new cmd in extracted directory and run "npm run dev" 15)login into metamask with private key provided by metamask 16)now open new tab on chrome and open localhost provided by "npm run dev"